What is a Dysfunctional Family

 You cannot please everyone.

 It is almost impossible to keep everyone happy.
-Trying to achieve this, will only be a cause of more and more stress.
+Trying to achieve this, will only be a cause of more and more stress to you, your life, and business.

 You need to tell yourself the difference between what you want and what others want from you.
 Do you wish to obey each and every command of your family member, even if it means putting your needs last?
 Once you can answer this question.
 You will be able to avoid getting exploited.
 In addition, you also need to understand the difference between what you want to do and what others want you to do.
 Once you get this clarity, it will be easier for you to draw a boundary wall around yourself.
 In order that you don’t fall easy prey to the demands of your dysfunctional family members.